doabayomi/Fix_My_Code_Challenge/README.md

 # Description
-This is the _Fix My Code_ optional challenge project for the ALX SE program to practice debugging skills.
+The _Fix My Code_ optional Section for the ALX SE program.

-# Notes
-None for now